manjufy/nodejs-backend-starter/Readme.md

 #### Success Criteria

 1. Implement load testing using `artillery`
-    1. Create a PR including artillery
+    1. Create a PR against `master` of your fork including artillery
     2. Ensure that load testing is able to be run using `npm test:load`.
 You can consider using a tool like `forever` to spin up a daemon and kill it after the load test has completed.
     3. Test all endpoints under at least `100 rps` for `30s` and ensure that `p99` is under `50ms`